kobiyoyo/RailsJWTToken/README.md

   post '/signup', to: 'user#create' end
 ````
-### Now lets test the api using insomnia ,but you can use post man or curl
+### Now lets test the api using insomnia ,but you can use post man or Curl command line tool
 Run the server,may the odds be with you lad.
 ````ruby
 rails s